absmach/magistrala/docker/addons/vault/README.md

 This is Vault service deployment to be used with Magistrala.

-When the Vault service is started, some initialization steps need to be done to set things up.
+When the Vault service is started, some initialization steps need to be done to set clients up.

 ## Configuration